LASK: History

-In 2007, after a long time in the second division, they were promoted to the highest division again.
-They were title contenders until ten rounds before the end, but, due to a dispute about the extension of the coach's contract, they only finished 5th.

-Relegation to the 3.
-Liga in 2012 was accompanied by imminent bankruptcy.
+In 2000–01, the club was relegated, and at one point was close to being relegated to the third division.
+In August 2004, the club suffered an 8–0 home defeat to FC Kärnten.
+In 2007, after six years in the second division, they were promoted to the highest division again.
+However, just four years later, the club was relegated back to the second division, followed by relegation to the 3.
+Liga in 2012 due to a license withdrawal caused by bankruptcy.
 The club was taken over by a consortium of local entrepreneurs called "Friends of LASK" in December 2013.
-By this time the club was on the verge of being shut down.
-The players received no salary.
+By this time the club was on the verge of being shut down, and the players received no salary.
 They could not afford the city stadium, so they moved to a stadium 50 km away.
 It was only because of the tremendous cohesion of the coach and the team that the club was able to keep the championship going at that time.